Estimated reading time: 11 minutes

 Royal Botanical Garden, Sydney

 This is the ideal place to submerge in nature amidst the hustle and bustle of Sydney city’s sights and innumerable attractions.
-Consisting of 30 hectares dedicated to nature, this earliest surviving colonial botanic gardens in the world with its extensive collection of rare and unusual cultivated plants, preserved plant collections, and extensive botanical library archives should be a part of your bucket list of places to explore in Sydney.
+Consisting of 30 hectares dedicated to nature, this earliest surviving colonial botanic garden in the world with its extensive collection of rare and unusual cultivated plants, preserved plant collections, and extensive botanical library archives should be a part of your bucket list of places to explore in Sydney.
 For those who want something more than an amble in the gardens, the Royal Botanic Garden offers a range of attractions from exhibits and workshops for the entire family.

 Another famed oceanside Sydney city attraction, Watson Bay located on the South Head peninsula.
-And it is a calm and protected cove perfect for paddleboarding, kayaking, snorkeling, and boating.
+And it is a calm and protected cove perfect for paddleboarding, kayaking, snorkelling, and boating.
 Watson Bay combines colonial and indigenous Aboriginal heritage with extensive soft-sand beaches, panoramic sea views, and fresh seafood restaurants.
 For the more active, Watson Bay has some beach and bluff walking trails with a chance to explore the famed Hornby Lighthouse and Australia’s oldest fishing village.

 Exploring Sydney would be incomplete if one does not indulge in some shopping.
 So, enter Oxford Street spanning from Whitlam Square to Bondi Junction, and explore the array of stores.
 These range from local design wear, antiques, and homeware; renowned Australian labels like One Teaspoon and Bassike; to unique gift shops, vintage stores, book retailers, and one-of-a-kind offers from specialist boutique stores.